sysbiolux/IDARE-QuickStart/README.md

 Click ok.

-#### 2.2 Create the Visualisation
+### 2.2 Create the Visualisation

 Tick the box to 'Select' the dataset.
 In the lower left corner, (below the 'Create' and 'Preview' buttons) are indicators, how many nodes the datasets represent in total and how many shared nodes the selection contains.

-Click on 'Preview Visualization' to see an example node and legend and adjust adjust the Visualization Type to the most suitable.
+Click on 'Preview Visualization' to see an example node and legend and adjust the 'Visualization Type' to the most suitable.
 Once done, click on 'Create Visualization' to display the images onto the network.
 You may need to zoom in several times to see the images on the gene nodes.

-#### 2.3 Adding IDARE images to other Styles
+### 2.3 Adding IDARE images to other Styles
 If you did not select the IDARE visual style, but want to use a different style for your network, you can do so by right-clicking anywhere in a network view using the style you want to add your nodes to.
 Select 'Apps' --> 'Add IDARE Images'.
 Now the images will be shown for your choosen style.

 ## Part3: Subnetwork Generation

-as a data table first step of this part is independent of the first 2 parts.
-For the second step, it is necessary to have the SBML annotations added to the network (step 1.4), as otherwise the corresponding table column does not exist.
+It is necessary to have the SBML annotations added to the network (step 1.4), as otherwise the corresponding table column does not exist.

-#### 3.1 Create subnetworks
+### 3.1 Create subnetworks

 Select 'Apps' --> 'IDARE' --> 'Create Subnetworks'
 or